FamilySearch/GEDCOM/specification/gedcom-3-structures-3-meaning.md

 #### `NO` (Did not happen) `g7:NO`

 An enumerated value from set `g7:enumset-EVEN` identifying an event type which did not occur to the superstructure's subject.
+A specific payload `NO XYZ` should only appear where `XYZ` would be legal.

 See `NON_EVENT_STRUCTURE` for more details.

 #### `NOTE` (Note) `g7:NOTE`